-Well done those of you who do; give yourselves a pat on the back.
-Those of you who think it sounds like an investor report, you may want to read on.
-Particularly if you’re trying to sell your house, and you’ve never been shown one.
+Well done those if you do!
+But if you think it sounds like an investor report, you may want to read on.
+Particularly if you’re trying to sell your house, and you’ve never been shown this very useful report.

 The Rightmove Property Performance Report is available to all those estate agents who use Rightmove.co.uk to advertise their properties.
 What this report can show is: